 Most kids are egocentric.
-Rather than having them just think about themselves, you can teach them community and social responsibility through a variety of activities and strategies.
-Dive in to building a better community right now.
+Rather than just thinking about themselves, you can teach them community and social responsibility through various activities and strategies.
+Dive into building a better community right now.
 Learn how to explain community to a child through fun projects.

 When it comes to what community means for kids, small kids have a hard time seeing beyond their wants and needs.
-Working together is a hard concept for them to understand.
+Working together is a complex concept for them to understand.
 Therefore, they need to see it to believe it.
 Teach them community responsibility by first teaching them how important it is to work together and build character.
 Most of all, they need to understand that even when they complete their own task, they should help their friends.

 Seek and Find